 In the next line, We checked those values against every relational operator we have

-This example will help to understand how relational operators in Java Programming used in If Condition.
+This example will help to understand how relational operators in Java programming language are used in If Condition.
+For this example, we use two variables, a and b, inside the If Statement and a relational operator to perform a condition check.

-From the screenshot below, you can observe that we entered a = 22 and b = 65.
+From the Java program output, you can observe that we entered a = 22 and b = 65.
 It means a is not equal to b.
-So, the second statement printed.
+So, the second Java statement was printed.

 Let us see what will happen when we change our values.
-From the screenshot below, see that we entered a = 12 and b = 12.
+From the screenshot below, we entered a= 12 and b= 12.
 It means a is equal to b.
-So, the First statement printed.
+So, the First statement was printed.

-In this relational operator example, the following statement will ask the user to enter integer values a, b, and they will assign the user input values to respected variables.
+In this Java relational operators in if statement example, the first three statements will ask the user to enter integer values, a, and b, and they will assign the user input values to respected variables.

-If x is equal to y, then statement inside the If condition block executed.
+If x equals y, the statement inside the If condition block is executed.

 System.out.println("a is equal to b");

-If x is not equal to y, then statement inside the If condition block executed.
+If x is not equal to y, the statement inside the If condition block will execute.

 System.out.println("a is NOT equal to b");